Saturday, August 10, 2019

 (I love the spiffy blue berets that each gendarme wears!)

-Lewis and I got our City Cards.
+Lewis and I purchased City Cards.
 They are sold by a non-profit organization called "I amsterdam" (which is a cute way of saying "I am Amsterdam").
 It collaborates with 1,050 partners throughout the metropolitan area.
 In 2020, the cards will include 24 hours of free bike rentals.
 Their website and blog give a plethora of visiting and living tips!

 The Netherlands uses the Euro as its currency, yet most of our transactions were paperless.